Esonhugh/ProxyInBrowser/README.md

-# JSPayloading
+# ProxyInBrowser

-Here is JSPayloading Project, a project that aims to provide a simple and easy way to exploit XSS with websocket and javascript.
+Here is Proxy in browser Project, a project that aims to provide a simple way in impersonate any web request with fetch API and create a simple http proxy service at local.

-It creates a websocket server that listens to incoming connections and sends a payload to the client
+You can make request via http proxy and that request will send to the browser which executed payloads and let the browser request on behalf of you.

 ## Installation